UselessPickles/diamondtel-m92-bluetooth/README.md

     - Turn the backlight on/off.
     - Turn speakers/microphone on/off.
     - Detect button presses.
-    - Produce sound effects for button presses, rintones, etc.
+    - Produce sound effects for button presses, ringtones, etc.
 - The custom device communicates with the transceiver to monitor the transciever battery level.
 - There is no direct pass-through communication between the handset and transceiver.
     - As far as the transceiver knows, it simply powers up and remains in its default idle state at all times (except for when the custom device requests the battery level).